muety/wakapi/README.md

 Coding in open source is my passion and I would love to do it on a full-time basis and make a living from it one day.
 So if you like this project, please consider supporting it 🙂.
 You can donate either through [buying me a coffee](https://buymeacoffee.com/jemiluv8) or becoming a GitHub sponsor.
-Every little donation is highly appreciated and boosts my motivation to keep improving Wakapi!
+Every little donation is highly appreciated and boosts my motivation to keep improving Wakana!

 ## 🙏 Thanks